 - Go to compose a message and type the contact’s name on the “to section“.

-Several possibilities can occur with regards to a recipient not picking your calls or replying to your text messages.
+Several possibilities can occur regarding a recipient not picking up your calls or replying to your text messages.
 One of these possibilities is that once the caller activates “Do not Disturb Mode” on their device, it stops all calls and text messages from going through.
 So this might not be targeted at any particular person.